threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/tfgrid_solutions/kubernetes_cluster/wiki/README.md

 * **URL**: *{host}/tfgrid_solutions/kubernetes_cluster/chat/kubernetes_cluster_deploy*
 * **Inputs**
    - **Ip version** : (IPv4 or IPv6) Version of the machine that will be used to access the cluster.
-If unsure, chooose IPv4.
+If unsure, choose IPv4.
    - **number of workers** : number of worker nodes to be deployed, the cluster size will then be the number of workers + 1(master node)
    - **ssh keys** : ssh keys which will be used to allow access for the ssh key holders to the deployed cluster.
 They should be in a file where each ssh key is on a seperate line
    - **cluster secret** : the secret that will be used to access the cluster deployed.
 Please keep it safe.